Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 This project has been deployed on GitHub Pages with the following process:

-> - All code was written on Gitpod, an online IDE.
+> - All code was written on VSCode, a local IDE (Integrated Development Environment).
-> - The code was then pushed to GitHub where it is stored in my [Repository](https://github.com/JimLynx/CI-MS1-Explore-Ireland).
+> - The code was then pushed to GitHub where it is stored in my [Repository](https://github.com/JimLynx/CI-MS2-Safari-Africa).
-> - Under the [settings](https://github.com/JimLynx/CI-MS1-Explore-Ireland/settings) section of the GitHub repository, scrolled down to GitHub Pages section.
+> - Under the Settings section of the GitHub repository, scrolled down to GitHub Pages section.
 > - Under 'Source' drop-down, the 'Master branch' was selected.
 > - Once selected, this publishes the project to GitHub Pages and displays the site url.
 > - There is no difference between the deployed version and the development version.